 Leeper says during the news conference, "Through our investigation, we have obtained evidence, which we are not releasing at this time, which leads us to believe Joleen is not alive."

-Leeper also announces that Sybert is a suspect in Cummings’ disappearance and that investigators are still searching for Cummings.
+Leeper also announces that Kessler is a suspect in Cummings’ disappearance and that investigators are still searching for Cummings.

 A vigil is held at Journey Church to honor Cummings.